 How to Make an Epoxy Resin Table with Pecky Sinker Cypress

-Hey Guys, Jeremy Hoffpauir here.
+Hey Everyone, Jeremy Hoffpauir here.
 In this article, I show you how to make an epoxy resin table with pecky sinker cypress.
 Pecky sinker cypress is a rare and highly sought after wood.
 Check out the steps I took to build this epoxy resin table from Pecky Sinker Cypress.

 Tools I used:

 - Epoxy Resin